Vyral/dan-mumm/_posts/2019-09-20-your-september-2019-las-vegas-market-update.md

 {% include pullquote.html %}

-Days on market is another area where we’re we’ve seen a bit of a change recently. **This month, the average Las Vegas home is spending 46 days on the market, compared to just 40 or 41 days in the last couple of months.** And actually, that slight bump in time on market is present across all price points right now.
+Days on market is another area where we’re we’ve seen a bit of a change recently. **This month, the average Las Vegas home is spending 46 days on the market, compared to just 40 or 41 days in the last couple of months.** And actually, that slight bump is present across all price points right now.
 If you’re a seller, take note that despite the fact that prices haven’t increased (which I’ll touch on in a moment), days on market have, so it might take a little longer to sell your home at the moment. &nbsp; &nbsp;&nbsp;

 Let’s turn our attention to home prices, which, as I mentioned, have stayed pretty level over the last few months.
 In July, prices were right around $321,000, before rising to $326,000 the next month and coming down to $321,000 again this month.&nbsp;